jmaronas/LatexExamTemplate/README.md

 \usepackage{examen} # renders examen for students
 ```

-Follow the `examen.tex` file to understand all commands defined to set your subject title, exam duration and so on.
+Follow the `example.tex` file to understand all commands defined to set your subject title, exam duration and so on.

 # TODO